mohanmca/professional_certification/aws-dva-c02/aws_developer_03_storage_s3.md

 * Amazon EBS encryption
   * Uses AWS Key Management Service (AWS KMS) customer master keys when creating encrypted volumes
   * Uses above for any snapshots created from your encrypted volumes.
+* SSD-backed storage is better suited for scenarios that work with smaller blocks, such as databases using transactional workloads, or often as boot volumes for your EC2 instances.
+* HDD-backed volumes are designed for better workloads that require a higher rate of throughput, such as processing big data and logging information.
+  * So, essentially, they are designed for working with larger blocks of data.

 ## S3
 * There are 5 storage classes, Standard, OneZone-IA, Standard IA, Intelligent Tiering, Glacier, Glacier-Deep-Archive